The Amazing Howard Hughes: Development

 In 1971, Bob Thomas was contacted by director George Sidney, who had gotten to know the writer while the latter was researching King Cohn, a biography of Harry Cohn.
 Sidney said Stanley Meyer, the financier, was looking for someone to help write Noah Dietrich's memoirs.
 Thomas met with Dietrich and wrote a book about Hughes.
 They struggled to find a publisher due to the fact Clifford Irving had released Hughes' diaries.
 When it was revealed the diaries were fake, the book found a publisher, Fawcett, the next day.

 Fawcett released a million copies but only sold a third of them, which Thomas attributed to Irving's book.
 On the death of Hughes in 1976, numerous producers announced Hughes projects, including Warren Beatty and David Wolper, the latter based on Irving's book.
 Thomas' agents succeeded in selling the film rights to Thomas' book to Roger Gimbel who had a deal with EMI Television.

 The project was originally developed by Roger Gimbel's production company.

 Casting

 At one stage, Gimbel had negotiations with Warren Beatty to play Hughes.
 But when these broke down the producer decided to go "180 degrees the other way" and cast an unknown.
 He picked Tommy Lee Jones who had appeared in films such as Jackson County Jail and who Gimbel said "matches the image the public has of Hughes".
 The Amazing Howard Hughes was a major break-through for Jones.

 Shooting

 Filming of The Amazing Howard Hughes took eight weeks.
 During filming, Gimbel's company was bought out by EMI Television.
+(This would be the first of a series of TV movies made by EMI.